-The Legislative Reference Service or LRS is the principal bill-drafting and legal research office serving the Legislature of the State of Alabama.
+The Legislative Service Agency or LSA is the principal bill-drafting and legal research office serving the Legislature of the State of Alabama.
 It is one of four nonpartisan agencies serving both the Alabama House of Representatives and the Senate; the other agencies are the Alabama Law Institute, the Legislative Fiscal Office, and the Examiners of Public Accounts.
-The Alabama Administrative Code (as discussed in Part 1 on page 7, which is comprised of 116 separate "titles" listed in 38 volumes), is the LRS' official publication containing all of the rules of state agencies.
+The Alabama Administrative Code (as discussed in Part 1 on page 7, which is comprised of 116 separate "titles"), is the LSA's official publication containing all of the rules of state agencies.
 The Alabama